theloneexplorerquest/study-notes/DDIA/Encoding and Evolution.md

 However, if you were using Thrift or Protocol, the field tags would likely have to be assigned by hand.

 ### code generation and dynamically typed languages:
 Thrift and Protocal repy on code gen, this is useful for statically typed languages because it allows efficient in-memory structures to be used.
-In dynamically typed languages, there is no much point in generting code.
+In dynamically typed languages, there is no much point in generting code because there is no compile-time type to satisfy.

 ## The merits of Schemas
 Textual data formats are widespread, biary encoding is good:
 1. more compact
 2. The schema is a value form of documentation
 3. keeping a database of schema allows check forward and backward compatibility of schema changes.
+4. the ablity toi generate code from schema is useful for static typed programming.

 Allows smae kind of flexiblity as schemaless/schema-on-read JSON database, while providing better guarantee about data and better tooling.